marianaborgal/P002_Sales_Predictions_Drugstore/README.md

-# P002_Sales_Predictions_Drugstore
+# P002 Sales Predictions for a Drugstore Chain
 **_This is a ongoing project._** <br><br>
-Sales prediction from a pharmacy chain.
+Sales prediction for a drugstore chain.

 ![home](https://www.gsmmaniak.pl/wp-content/uploads/gsmmaniak/2019/03/rossmann-wypuscil-promocje-w-black-friday-ale-mocno-sie-przeliczyl-rozwscieczeni-klienci-skladaja-skargi-zwykle-zlodziejstwo-2389046.jpg)